danjohnson3141/Jekyll-Test/DELETE-&#47;group_requests&#47;:id.md

 =
 #### Parameters
-:id

-This is derived from the 'id' field on the 'group_requests' table.
+:group_requests_id - Integer, passed in the URL.
+Is derived from the 'id' field on the 'group_requests' table.

 =
 ####JSON request example: